microsoft/api-guidelines/graph/patterns/navigation-property.md

 ## Solution
 --------

-Navigation properties are an [OData convention](https://docs.microsoft.com/en-us/odata/webapi/model-builder-untyped#navigation-property) that allows an API designer to describe a special kind of property in a model that references an related entity.
+Navigation properties are an [OData convention](https://docs.microsoft.com/en-us/odata/webapi/model-builder-untyped#navigation-property) defined in the [CSDL Specification](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#_Toc38530365) that allows an API designer to describe a special kind of property in a model that references an related entity.
 In the HTTP API this property name translates to a path segment that can be appended to the URL of the primary resource in order to access a representation of the related resource.
 This prevents the client from needing to know any additional information on how to construct the URL to the related resource and the client does not need to retrieve the primary resource if it is only interested in the related resource.
 It is the responsibility of the API implementation to determine the Id of the related resource and return the representation of the related entity.

 e.g. /user/{userId}/manager  # many-to-one relationship
      /user/{userId}/messages # one-to-many relationship